DS-Homebrew/libslim/README.md

 A revival of libELM for use with the Nintendo DS, based off modern FatFS.

-libslim aims to be a lightweight drop-in compatible with libfat in the common modern use case and provides only 2 stdio devices instead of libfat
+libslim aims to be a lightweight drop-in compatible with libfat in the common modern use case and provides only 2 stdio devices instead of libfat's more flexible options.

   * `fat:/` for the SLOT-1 flashcart device
   * `sd:/` for the TWL-mode SD card